 In 2003 I published Book, with Words and Pages, a collection of essays and short humor pieces.
 I’ve been a guest and commentator on PBS, FX’s Breakfast Time, MSNBC, and several podcasts.
 Before all that I was a radio DJ (WMWM-FM), worked in sales and advertising for Billboard magazine and Boston.com, and worked for several years as a cook/waiter/bartender.

 I live in in Gloucester, MA, setting of movies and books like Captains Courageous and home of Gorton’s fish sticks, not far from where Serena turned Darrin into a statue on Bewitched.

-I launched this site in 1996.
+I started this site way back in 1996.
 Back then we called them “online journals.”

-Thumbs up: cold weather, tea, old advertising, gin & tonics, Raymond Chandler, Dean Martin, Marshall Crenshaw, Christmas music, The Dick Van Dyke Show, landline phones, typewriters, film noir, old cookbooks, tennis, Reese’s peanut butter cups
+Thumbs up: cool weather, The Dick Van Dyke Show, old cookbooks, 40s-80s advertising, gin & tonics, tea, Raymond Chandler, Dean Martin, Marshall Crenshaw, The Grass Roots, Christmas music, film noir, baseball, tennis, typewriters, pizza, Reese’s Peanut Butter Cups

-Thumbs down: warm weather, football, reality television, texting, people who don’t say thank you, dark beer, the closing of bookstores, Black Friday sales, most seafood, Dr. Phil
+Thumbs down: humidity, reality television, people who don’t say thank you, the closing of bookstores, print newspapers/magazines going away, dark beer, lobster and shrimp, the disappearance of TV theme songs, Dr. Phil

-Interviews: I’m available for interviews via phone, e-mail, or in person if you’re close enough.
+Interviews: I’m available for radio/TV/print interviews via phone, e-mail (or in person if you’re close enough).